A Commitment to Sustainable Materials & Environmental Responsibility

 Through continuous improvement, we’re striving for a more balanced approach—one that maintains the reliability of our products while honoring our environmental responsibilities.

-• GHG Inventory: A baseline assessment of 2023 Scope 1 & 2 greenhouse gases generated at each of Samson’s four facilities was performed.
+• GHG Inventory: Scope 1 & 2 greenhouse gas assessments have been calculated for operations at each of Samson’s four facilities since 2023.

 2023 Emissions by Source